ryokoba689/tech-blog/README.md

 ## Usage
-Tech blog website where you can post delete comment and create an user log in.
+Fitness tracker to log create new workouts on an cool app!